 in the face of soaring energy prices, the executive faces the specter of a new “whatever it takes”

 “Whatever it takes, it’s over. » At the end of August 2021, before the business leaders brought together by the Medef, the Minister of the Economy Bruno Le Maire announced the end of this massive support policy deployed by the public authorities at the worst of the Covid-19 crisis to avoid the collapse of the economy.
 A message that he has not stopped carrying since, with each new unforeseen event, restart of the virus or peak of inflation.
-Six months later, here he is again on the airwaves to warn the French: there will be no new “whatever the cost”, even if the war in Ukraine drives up energy prices and places part of the households in a difficult situation.
+Six months later, here he is once more on the airwaves to warn the French: there will be no new “whatever the cost”, even if the war in Ukraine drives up energy prices and places part of the households in a difficult situation.

 “I hear perfectly those who tell me we have to redo a second ‘whatever the cost’, but I tell them no, it’s not the right answer”, he repeated Wednesday, March 9 in Bercy during a conference on energy independence, in front of politicians, bosses, energy specialists and economists.
 Reason: « it would only fuel higher prices and inflation” that are already hitting the country.
 In other words, this would amount to “throwing gasoline on a fire” and “would aggravate an inflationary shock”he argued, comparing the situation to that of the oil shock of 1973.
 The response provided by the public authorities had then, he said, led the central banks « to massively raise rates, which had killed growth.
 It has a name, stagflation.
-This is precisely what we do not want to experience again in 2022”.
+This is precisely what we do not want to experience once more in 2022”.

 Read also Article reserved for our subscribers Energy shock, slow growth: in Europe, the specter of stagflation